Teoscar Hernández Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 23rd-ranked team ERA across all MLB pitching staffs (4.57).
+- The White Sox have the 23rd-ranked team ERA among all league pitching staffs (4.55).

-- The White Sox allow the second-most home runs in baseball (97 total, 1.4 per game).
+- The White Sox give up the second-most home runs in baseball (98 total, 1.4 per game).

-- The White Sox are sending Kopech (3-5) to the mound to make his 14th start of the season.
-He is 3-5 with a 4.03 ERA and 85 strikeouts through 73 2/3 innings pitched.
+- Giolito gets the start for the White Sox, his 15th of the season.
+He is 5-4 with a 3.54 ERA and 84 strikeouts through 81 1/3 innings pitched.

-- In his most recent outing on Saturday against the Miami Marlins, the righty tossed five scoreless innings while surrendering five hits.
+- His most recent appearance was on Sunday against the Miami Marlins, when the righty threw seven innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.